We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 When I started culinary school, we were required to buy an assortment of tools, and a lot of them made perfect sense: a knife kit, tongs, and a fish spatula.
 More perplexing to me was the inclusion of a sauce spoon: Why on earth did I need a utensil that was too small to be a serving spoon and too large to use for soup?

 The answer is that sauce spoons, which have a normal spoon handle and a slightly larger bowl, get heavy use in restaurant kitchens for basting proteins and taking quick tastes as you season a dish.
-Grab a few basic sauce spoons, plus a perforated one for scooping up beans, vegetables, and chunks of meat from cooking liquid.
+They're also great for, as their name implies, spreading sauce on a plate for serving—that elegant hummus swoop is highly achievable with one of these bad boys.
 When they're not in use, toss 'em in a nice big bain-marie (more on that later).

 A sauce spoon pouring melted butter over a steak in a cast iron pan